K-Schubert/K-Schubert/README.md

 - 👋 Hi !
 I'm Kieran Schubert !
 - :eyes: I'm into Data Science applied to sports.
 - :office: I am currently working as a Research Assistant at HES-SO Geneva.
-- :closed_book: I specialize in Computer Vision, NLP and ML applied to Web Content Extraction.
+- :closed_book: I currently work on Computer Vision, NLP and ML applied to Web Content Extraction.
 - :star: I'd love to collaborate on data science problems applied to sports.
 - :bike: I am an avid cyclist, and anything related to this gets my attention !
 - :mailbox: You can reach me through my [Linkedin](https://www.linkedin.com/in/kieran-schubert-110772137/) profile.